 Fouls may be classified at the discretion of the referee according to the discipline that each particular bout is competed under, into two categories: 1-point and 2-point fouls, with a limit of two points fouls for either competitor.
 The referee should base their decision as to the severity of the penalty on the intent of the fighter committing the foul and the result of the foul.
 At the time of the infraction, the referee should indicate to the judges the number of points that are to be subtracted from each scorecard at the end of the round, or they may simply issue a warning to the fighter, wherein no points is subtracted.

 The fouls may include a violation of the rules of the discipline that each particular bout is competed under.
 The list of general fouls below may not include a prohibited technique of each particular discipline.
 The Rules of the Bouts must be considered.

 2. Striking or kicking to the groin – low blow.

 3. Intentional striking or kickboxing to the back of the head.

 4. Linear or straight-in striking or kicking to the spine.

-5. Attacking a fighter when he is down.
-A fighter is considered down when any part of his body other than his feet touches the floor.
-If a fighter is on his way to the floor his opponent may continue to attack until he has touched the floor; with any part of his body other than his feet.
+5. Attacking a fighter when they are down.
+A fighter is considered down when any part of their body other than their feet touches the floor.
+If a fighter is on their way to the floor their opponent may continue to attack until they have touched the floor; with any part of the body other than the feet.

 12. Holding the ropes with one hand while striking or defending with the other hand or the legs.

-13. Leg checking in Full Contact – extending the leg to check an opponent’s leg to prevent him from kicking.
-(The fighter’s kick which was checked, will be counted by the kick judge as an attempted kick).
+13. Leg checking in Full Contact – extending the leg to check an opponent’s leg to prevent them from kicking.
+(The fighter’s kick which was checked, will be counted by the judge as an attempted kick).

 17. Intentionally evading contact (avoiding the bout).